 Telogen effluvium - What are the symptoms?
 What causes it?
-And who suffers from it?
+And how can you reverse or cure it?

-Obviously you first need to find out exactly what type of hair loss you have.
+Obviously you first need to find out exactly which type of hair loss you have.
 And your

 doctor should, of course, be able to help confirm this through: